Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 We will be building a single-page application which allows a user to:

-1. Connect to Metamask wallet.
+1. Connect to MetaMask wallet.
 2. Deploy their own Document Store.
 3. Bind their own domain name to their verifiable document.
 4. Create and wrap a raw document.